Murder of the DeLisle children: Murder

 The parents and children were transported to Wyandotte General Hospital.
-The children had no vital signs when they arrived at the hospital.
-Doctors in Wyandotte tried unsuccessfully to resuscitate the children.
+The children had no vital signs when they arrived at the hospital, and doctors tried unsuccessfully to resuscitate them.
 At 1:30 a.m., Melissa was taken by helicopter to Henry Ford Hospital in Detroit, and Brian followed by helicopter at 3:50 a.m.
 The resuscitation efforts were unsuccessful, and all four children were pronounced dead.